alexvogel/advanced-lane-finding/README.md

 #### Step 7/8.
 Birds Eye View

-The code for my perspective transform includes a function called `transformToBirdsView()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 I hardcoded the source and destination points in the following manner:

 This resulted in the following source and destination points: